how to calculate deciles in sas with example

-How to Calculate Deciles in SAS (With Example)
+How to Easily Calculate Deciles in SAS Using the NTILE Function

-The first decile is the point where 10% of all data values lie below it.
+The first decile (D1) marks the point below which 10% of all observed data values reside.

 proc univariate data=original_data;